mbalduccini/ASKLabWebsite/README.md

 ## Run time Instructions ##

-* It is recomended that you use Brackets to run this project.
+* It is recommended that you use Brackets to run this project.
 Brackets can be downloaded at: http://brackets.io/
 * Upon download, please click on "Open Project" and select the downloaded folder from github.